memgonzales/regex-tweet-tokenizer/README.md

 ![badge][badge-pandas]
 ![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?style=flat&logo=Twitter&logoColor=white)

 This project is a **general-purpose regular expression-based tokenizer for tweets**.
-In order to highlight the power and limitations of a purely regular expression-based approach to tokenization, tokenization is performed by **pattern matching with a *single* regular expression**; conditional statements and substitutions are deliberately not utilized.
+In order to highlight the power and limitations of a purely regular expression-based approach, tokenization is performed by **pattern matching with a *single* regular expression**; conditional statements and substitutions are deliberately not utilized.

 All the scripts are placed inside a [Jupyter notebook](https://github.com/memgonzales/regex-tweet-tokenizer/blob/master/RegEx-Based%20Tweet%20Tokenizer.ipynb), which also includes a detailed write-up covering the:
 - Definition of a token (and the underlying rationale)